-This tangy Indian garlic chutney goes very well with South Indian breakfast dishes like Dosa, Idli.
-It is also a great dip for garlic breadsticks.
+This tangy Indian garlic chutney goes well with South Indian breakfast dishes like Dosa and idli.
+It is also an excellent dip for garlic breadsticks.

-This tangy Indian garlic chutney goes very well with Tamil breakfast recipes like Dosa, Idli.
-It is also a great dip for garlic breadsticks.
+This tangy Indian garlic chutney goes well with Tamil breakfast recipes like Dosa and idli.
+It is also an excellent dip for garlic breadsticks.

-They serve extraordinary fluffy Idli with coconut chutney and this raw garlic chutney.
+They serve extraordinary fluffy Idli with coconut chutney and raw garlic chutney.

 Authentically, South Indian garlic chutney gets ground in mortar or stone grinding.
-Earlier, my mom uses stone mortar especially for making this chutney.
+Earlier, my mom used stone mortar, especially for making this chutney.

-Nowadays, heavy-duty mixer/grinder has been substituted in the kitchen for this stone mortars, compromising with its authenticated texture.
+Nowadays, heavy-duty mixer/grinder has been substituted in the kitchen for this stone mortar, compromising its authenticated texture.

 What is Indian garlic chutney?

-This chutney is great to serve South Indian breakfast food like Idli, Dosa.
-This is fiery and spicy, one of the authentic side dishes which is popular in the mid regions of the state of Tamil Nadu like Madurai.
+This chutney serves South Indian breakfast food like Idli and dosa.
+This is fiery and spicy, one of the authentic side dishes popular in the mid regions of Tamil Nadu, like Madurai.

 This Indian garlic chutney is hard to find outside in restaurants as it does not have a long shelf time as other chutney recipes have.
 It is best to be consumed as and when it is made.

-In my childhood days, my mom uses her stone mortar, and pestle to make this chutney alone.
-The taste is totally different when a stone grind.
-But the apartment culture destroyed this traditional method of making.
+In my childhood, my mom used her stone mortar and pestle to make this chutney alone.
+The taste is different when a stone is ground.
+However, the apartment culture destroyed this traditional method of making.

-Nowadays, we got used to the taste of the chutney made with modern kitchen machines.
-But I have no complaints about it and I love making with the mixer grinder.
-As it saves time and also convenient to use.
+Nowadays, we are used to the taste of the chutney made with modern kitchen machines.
+But I have no complaints about it, and I love creating with the mixer grinder as it saves time and is convenient to use.

 How to serve?

-As it is hot and spicy made with raw red chili, the very minimum quantity would be sufficient to eat in the morning hours.
+As it is hot, spicy, and made with raw red chili, the minimum quantity would be sufficient to eat in the morning.

 Usually, this is served along with the sesame seed oil.
-Which also increases the quantity and subtle down the fiery hot of red chilies and makes it a finger-licking side dish.
+This also increases the quantity and subtlety of the fiery hot red chilies, making it a finger-licking side dish.

-To serve place a tablespoon of this chutney on the serving plate, add a tablespoon of sesame seed oil.
-Use your fingers to combine the sesame seed oil and the Indian garlic chutney together.
-Taste, if you feel it is still hot, dilute further with sesame seed oil.
+To serve, place a tablespoon of this chutney on the serving plate and add a tablespoon of sesame seed oil.
+Use your fingers to combine the sesame seed oil and the Indian garlic chutney.
+Taste: If it is still hot, dilute with sesame seed oil.

 The key ingredients

 Onion.
 Shallots are the best to use to make this garlic chutney for dosa.
-But Indian shallots are expensive and rare to find in the United States.
-Here, I found yellow onion or sweet onion is similar to the taste of shallots and this is what I’m using here.
+However, Indian shallots are expensive and rare in the United States.
+Yellow or sweet onion is similar to the taste of shallots, which I’m using here.

-The red onion that we find here in Pennsylvania, brings out a new shade to this recipe and make it taste different than the original Indian garlic chutney.
+The red onion in Pennsylvania adds a new shade to this recipe, making it taste different from the original Indian garlic chutney.

 Tamarind.
-Tamarind is available in many forms nowadays, you can get them from the Indian stores.
+Tamarind is available in many forms nowadays; you can get them from Indian stores.
 You can use the tamarind paste, tamarind powder, or the original tamarind.
-If these are not accessible to you, then try using dry mango powder, which is the close substitute for tamarind in this spicy garlic chutney recipe.
+If these are not accessible, try using dry mango powder, the close substitute for tamarind, in this spicy garlic chutney recipe.

 Red chili.
-Round red chili is great to make this garlic chutney for dosa.
-As these are mildly hot, have a robust flavor, and also give a smooth texture.
-The long red chili is very hot and spicy which makes the chutney more concentrated.
+Round red chili is excellent for making this garlic chutney for dosa.
+These are mildly hot, have a robust flavor, and have a smooth texture.
+The long red chili is hot and spicy, making the chutney more concentrated.

 Other chutneys you may like,